 Coordinating the project schedule with University stakeholders or a third party developer (when applicable) to meet the agreed-upon milestones and overall schedule.

 The PM represents the university’s interests throughout the design and construction process and is responsible for the coordination of the University’s efforts and the communication plan for the project, including users, leadership, stakeholders, and external consultants and builders performing the following duties:

 Project Punch and Close Out

-Minimum of five years of capital project management experience on higher education projects is required, including design, schedule, and budget management
+A minimum of five years of capital project management experience on higher education projects is required, including design, schedule, and budget management.

-At least five years of design, construction, management and budgetary experience on multi-discipline renovation projects
+A minimum of 5 years of design, construction, management and budgetary experience on multi-discipline renovation projects is required.

 Experience with Public, Private Partnerships (P3) developer-led capital projects with an understanding of third-party relationships